Agent Vm

 modules/nixos/agent-vm-guest.nix.
 Active VMs today:

-Legacy types (opencode, claude) remain in agent-vm-guest.nix for reuse but
+Legacy types (hermes, opencode, claude) remain in _agent-vm-guest.nix for

 Host networking (@luxus/microvm-host)